- a complete or selective list of works compiled upon some common principle, as authorship, subject, place of publication, or printer.

 Samuel Hopkins Adams

-The editors of the bibliographic Index have classified them in almost ten thousand categories.
+The editors of the Bibliographic Index have classified them in almost ten thousand categories.

-The bibliographic Index appears in quarterly issues, which are cumulated in annual volumes.
+The Bibliographic Index appears in quarterly issues, which are cumulated in annual volumes.

 The general availability of bibliographic lists does not depend upon either, though convenienced by both.